About different types of Tweets

 - Places it will never appear: On anyone's profile page, unless they wrote the message.

-Note: When you post a Tweet beginning with an @username, only people who follow both you and the account you are mentioning will see the the Tweet in their Home timeline.
-If you’d like all of your followers to see the Tweet, the best way is to Retweet or Quote Tweet your Tweet.
+Note: When you post a Tweet beginning with a username, only people who follow both you and the account you are mentioning will see the the Tweet in their Home timeline.
+If you’d like all of your followers to see the Tweet, the best way is to Retweet or Retweet with comment.

 - Definition: A reply is when you respond to another person's Tweet.